Quantum anomalous Hall phases in gated rhombohedral graphene

 An outline for the rest of the paper is as follows.
 Section \ref{sec:model} presents the model Hamiltonians and the main results on their topological classification.
-The derivation of these results is postponed to section \ref{sec:proof}.
-The numerical scheme used to diagonalize the interface Hamiltonian is described in section \ref{sec:num}.
+We highlight the symmetries of the system, which greatly simplify the computation of Chern numbers \cite{silveirinha2016bulk,frazier2025topological}, while noting where simplifications in our model may provide obstructions to the observation of QAH phases in real systems.
+The derivation of these results is postponed to section \ref{sec:proof}, where we present a proof of our main theorem defining a BEC for the system.
+In section \ref{sec:num} we detail a numerical scheme used to approximate the spectrum of continuous Hamiltonians and present numerical simulations of the RHG interface Hamiltonians to provide a quantitative description of the edge modes for different values of the number of layers and the displacement field.
 Concluding remarks are given in section \ref{sec:conclu} while relevant results on the classification of elliptic Hamiltonians are recalled in Appendix \ref{sec:app}.